mahdi-tahmasbii/api-blog/README.md

 Hi,I`m Mahdi Tahmasbi

-I build This Api With Python and Django rest framework And Use Postgresql For DataBase.
-This WebApp Have : Login & Register/Home Page/Shop List/ Detail Product/ Comment/Like
+I built This Api With Python and Django rest framework And Used Postgresql For DataBase.
+This WebApp Has : Login & Register/Home Page/Shop List/ Detail Product/ Comment/Like